matthewholman/assist/docs/installation.md

 !!!
 Warning inline end "Large file size"

     Some of the files are over 2 GB in size.
+The sb441-n373.bsp file below is over 14 GB.

 To use ASSIST, you also need to download ephemeris data files.
 One file for planet ephemeris and another suplementary file for asteroid ephemeris.
 The following commands download these files with curl.
 You can also manually download them using your browser.
 You can store these files anywhere.
 If you're installing REBOUND from the repository, a good place to put them is in a new directory with the name `data`.